-The job involves several roles, tasks, and routines, as well as a different way of life that only a few are ready to adopt.
+The job involves several roles, tasks, routines, and a different way of life that only a few are ready to adopt.

-Lighthouse keepers, also known as "wickies," have to make sure the equipment, the lamps, the lenses, and the rotation mechanism are working properly.
+Lighthouse keepers, also known as "wickies," have to make sure the equipment, the lamps, the lenses, and the rotation mechanism are working correctly.

 Some of these stunning, classic constructions offer tours to the top of the structure so that everyone can visit them.

-Visitors will get to know more about its history and operation, how the lighthouse works, and how it evolved through time.
+Visitors will learn more about its history and operation, how the lighthouse works, and how it evolved through time.

-Today, electronic navigational systems simplified the procedures and maintenance and nearly extinguished the need for lighthouse keepers.
+Today, electronic navigational systems simplify procedures and maintenance and nearly eliminate the need for lighthouse keepers.

 But there are still many iconic lighthouses where keepers maintain this long-time tradition of serving as a navigational aid for sailors at sea.